drejcreative/Gulp-Workflow/readme.md

 # Gulp Workflow
 ![Gulp Workflow](Gulp template.jpg)

-We've gone through the absolute basics of Gulp and created a workflow that's able to compile Sass into CSS while watching HTML and JS files for changes at the same time.
-We can run this task with the gulp command in the command line.
+We've gone through the basics of Gulp and created a workflow that's able to compile Sass into CSS while watching HTML and JS files for changes at the same time.
+We can run this task with the `gulp` command in the command line.

 We've also built a second task, build, that creates a dist folder for the production website.
 We compiled Sass into CSS, optimized all our assets, and copied the necessary folders into the dist folder.
-To run this task, we just have to type gulp build into the command line.
+To run this task, we just have to type `gulp build` into the command line.

 Lastly, we have a clean task that clears away from the generated dist folder any image caches that are created, allowing us to remove any old files that were inadvertently kept in dist.

-We've created a robust workflow so far that's capable enough for most web developers.
-There's a lot more to Gulp and workflows that we can explore to make this process even better.
-Here are some ideas for you:
+* Spins up a web server
+* Compiles Sass to CSS
+* Using Autoprefixer to write vendor-free CSS code
+* Refreshes the browser automatically whenever you save a file
+* Optimizes all assets (CSS, JS, fonts, and images) for production

 #For development: